Optibus/playback/CONTRIBUTING.md

 that you are the author of the contribution and that you're freely contributing it under the terms of the CLA.

-When you contribute to the [Optibus OS Project] Project with a new pull request, a bot will evaluate whether you have signed the CLA.
+When you contribute to the Optibus Playback Project with a new pull request, a bot will evaluate whether you have signed the CLA.
 If required, the bot will comment on the pull request, including a link to accept the agreement.
 The [individual CLA](https://www.optibus.com/wp-content/uploads/2021/02/Contribution-License-Agreement-Optibus-1.pdf)